 It’s unique location makes it accessible from both states, as entry gates open into each of the two.
 Over the years, it has gathered much fame for rafting.
 It was also bestowed with the ‘Best Management Award’ in 2011.

 It is easily accessible from National Highway 7.
-Turiya, Silari and Karmajhiri are major entry gates from the total of 11 gates out of which 5 are in Madhya Pradesh and 6 in Maharashtra.
+Turiya, Silari and Karmajhiri are major entry gates from the total of 11 gates out of which 5 gates are in Madhya Pradesh and 6 gates are in Maharashtra.

 History – Pench National Park